things you will need

 - Seal silicone

 - Two by four board, longer than the sink opening

 Undermount kitchen sinks not only look more aesthetic in modern kitchens, they also make cleaning easier as there is no rim for food crumbs and scraps to get caught.
 Since the sink does not hang by the rim over the fixed worktop, it must be fully fixed and sealed at the bottom to prevent leaks.

 Wipe the underside of the countertop where the sink will be attached with a duster.

 Slide the ends of the clips over the stems.
 Tighten the screws on the clips to hold the sink securely in place with a wrench.
-Allow the epoxy to cure completely for at least 24 hours.
+Allow the epoxy to fully cure for at least 24 hours.
 Remove the clamp and attach the drain.

 Tip: Stone dust often accumulates on the underside of the countertop around the sink opening while the opening is being cut.
 This dust can affect the sink's connection to the countertop if not removed.